iExecBlockchainComputing/iexec-node/docker/client/README.md

 ```

 This script :
-- builds a new Docker image for the XWHEP client;
+- builds a new Docker image for the XWHEP client.
-- starts a new Docker container for the XWHEP client.